sdbj2063/gcd/CodeBook.md

 ### 5. Transformation of Data

 Once the script extracts the data from the zip file, the program imports the necessary data files.
-Please see Section V.6, “Original Data Sources: Data Files Used with Definitions.”
+Please see Section V.6, “Original Data Sources, "Data Files Used with Definitions.”
 Then the script completes the following transformations:

 1. Merges the "subject" data sets, first "test" then "train."
 2. Merges the "X" data sets, first "test" then "train."